'Dogeared' was the US semi-official designation of the seizure of Vella Lavella island in the Solomon islands group (15

 On 12 July 1943 the Allies therefore decided that once Munda Point had been secured, the nearby Kolombangara island would be bypassed, as it was garrisoned by 10,000 well-prepared Japanese troops.

 Allied attention was now focussed on Vella Lavella, the next island beyond heavily defended Kolombangara.
-Vella Lavella is the most north-western island of the New Georgia islands group.
-It is 26 miles (41.8 km) long and 12 miles (19.25 km) wide.
+Vella Lavella is the most north-westerly island of the New Georgia islands group, and is 26 miles (41.8 km) long and 12 miles (19.25 km) wide.
 Mountainous and covered with jungle, the island has no good harbour, and is separated from Kolombangara by the Vella Gulf.
 There was well-drained, relatively flat ground suitable for airfields in the south-eastern corner of the island, near the main settlement of Barakoma, but the island was completely undeveloped in 1941.

 The Japanese had very few troops on the island (in fact some 250 marooned sailors in scattered groups), and on 21 July 1943 Rear Admiral Theodore S. Wilkinson’s South Pacific Amphibian Forces landed a mixed reconnaissance force by PT-boat on the island.
 Aided by coastwatchers, the force explored the island for six days and encountered not one Japanese soldier.
 The reconnaissance force determined that Barakoma, on the south-east coast of the island, was the most favourable location for a landing, and this was approved for 15 August 1943.

 On 13 August an advance party landed to mark the beaches and collect prisoners.

 The Northern Landing Force, under Brigadier General Robert B. McClure, the assistant divisional commander of Major General J. Lawton Collins’s 25th Division, was assembled on Guadalcanal island and in the Russell islands group.
 The Northern Landing Force was built around the 35th RCT strengthened from 4,600 to 6,600 men by the addition of the 64th Field Artillery Battalion, 4th Marine Defense Battalion, 25th Cavalry Reconnaissance Troop, 58th Naval Construction Battalion and a Naval Base Group.